frankcapodanno/SimpleMYSQLQueries/README.md

 This software work with Java Technologies and is for teoretical use only. more informations francesco@capodanno.click

-For testing proupouse you need to install MYSQL DB and create a DB with this feauters (you can copy and paste this script in your MYSQL Shell):
+For testing purpose you need to install MYSQL DB and create a DB with this feauters (you can copy and paste this script in your MYSQL Shell):